Emanuele-20/CV/README.md

 </div>

 <div align="justify">

-I am a passionate, hard worker, and motivated junior software developer with a deep-rooted passion for my own self-development.
+I am a passionate, hard working and motivated junior software developer with a deep-rooted passion for my own self-development.
 I really enjoy creating a clean and test-driven code in a stimulating work environment to build products and services consumers can enjoy and I am a strong believer in teamwork.

-I spent almost my all life in my native country, Italy, where in the last 6 years I worked as a Client Coach and Sales Representative for one of the biggest Italian telecommunications companies - [TIM](https://www.tim.it)

-During this long experience, I worked with a multitude of technologies such as Smartphone, IoT, Google Home, Drones, Smartwatch, Computers but also set contracts about fiber broadband, Sky, Google Nest for private customers and companies.

-I enrolled in [Makers Academy](https://www.makers.tech) Bootcamp, where I quickly learned engineering best practices, tools, and methodologies and the importance of deconstruct big problems into small ones and solve them in order to solve the bigger coding issue.
-I also discovered how much I enjoy learn new technologies and apply them to my projects.

-Thanks to that experience I started to be curious about what is  ' behind the technologies ' I worked with for many years and as soon arrived in the UK, I decided that will be my new career.
+I worked for six years as a technical client coach for one of Italy’s biggest Italian telecommunication companies,[TIM](https://www.tim.it) using a multitude of hardware and software technologies including wearable tech and IoT.
+I became fascinated in what’s ‘behind the technologies’ and this led me to the UK, where I taught myself to code while working full-time before joining Makers.

+I am still fascinated in understanding deeply how these technologies work and now I’m equally obsessed by clean coding principles and deconstructing big problems into solvable problems.
+I’m excited to continue my own growth in a professional technical team working on solutions to some interesting and difficult challenges.